 To apply for this examination, you should must eligible in certain criteria, as we know that eligibility is an entry point in any examination.

 - The candidate must be a citizen of India.

-- The candidate age must be 21 years old and not must be greater than 32 years old.
-For Open category is restricted to 32 years, for OBC category is restrict to 35 years and for SC/ST it is restricted to 37 years old.
+- The candidate’s age must be 21 years old and must not be greater than 32 years old.
+The Open category is restricted to 32 years, the OBC category is 35 years, and the SC/ST category is 37 years old.

-- Number of attempts is limited, for Open category it is limited to 6 attempts, for OBC category it is limited to 9 attempts and for SC/ST candidate there is no limitation (Any number of attempts)
+- The number of attempts is limited, for the Open category, it is limited to 6 attempts, for the OBC category, it is limited to 9 attempts, and for SC/ST candidates, there is no limitation (Any number of attempts)

 There are three stages of the selection process –

 Every year UPSC releases its notification for CS recruitment in February.
 In recent years, the average remains around 700-1000 for civil services.
 But only the top 70-100 candidates are allotted Indian Administrative Service.
 Indian Police Service is the second most opted choice among services, third is the Indian Foreign Service, Fourth is Indian Revenue Services, and then other civil services follow.

 PT is conducted in June, for which form and notification released by the Union Public Service Commission, New Delhi in February.

 PT exam has Two papers of 100 questions and 80 questions to be finished in two hours each.